Orlando (Vintage Classics)

 Plot

-The now Lady Orlando covertly escapes Constantinople in the company of a Gypsy clan, adopting their way of life until its essential conflict with her upbringing leads her to head home.
-Only on the ship back to England, with her constraining female clothes and an incident in which a flash of her ankle nearly results in a sailor's falling to his death, does she realise the magnitude of becoming a woman; yet she concludes the overall advantages, declaring 'Praise God I'm a woman!'
-Back in England, Orlando is hounded once again by the archduchess, who now reveals herself in fact to be a man, the Archduke Harry.
-Orlando evades his marriage proposals, instead living a life switching between gender roles, dressing as both man and woman.
+The now Lady Orlando covertly escapes Constantinople in the company of a Romani clan.
+She adopts their way of life until its essential conflict with her upbringing leads her to head home.
+Only on the ship back to England, with her constraining female clothes and an incident in which a flash of her ankle nearly results in a sailor's falling to his death, does she realise the magnitude of becoming a woman.
+She concludes it has an overall advantage, declaring "Praise God I'm a woman!"
+Back in England, Orlando is hounded again by the archduchess, who now reveals herself to be a man, the Archduke Harry.
+Orlando evades his marriage proposals.
+She goes on to switch gender roles, dressing alternately as a man and woman.